nextflow-io/training/docs/basic_training/cache_and_resume.md

     Make sure to delete your work directory occasionally, else your machine/environment may be filled with unused files.

-A different location for the execution work directory can be specified using the command line option `-w`.
-For example:
+A different location for the execution work directory can be specified using the command line option `-w`:

 ```bash
 nextflow run <script> -w /some/scratch/dir